One Way Pendulum (film)

 One Way Pendulum is a 1965 British comedy film directed by Peter Yates and starring Eric Sykes and George Cole.
-It is an adaptation of the play by N. F. Simpson.
+It was adapted by N. F. Simpson from his 1959 play One Way Pendulum.

 Plot

 Study of absurdity in a suburban family: father rebuilds the Old Bailey in the living room, and the son teaches weighing machines to sing in the attic.